Muhammad-Waleed-Sattar/yolo-architecture-reasoning/README.md

 validation of specific architectural hypotheses, analysis across additional detector families, and exploration of how these design tradeoffs shift under different data regimes.

+## References

+- Redmon et al., *You Only Look Once: Unified, Real-Time Object Detection*, CVPR 2016
+- Lin et al., *Feature Pyramid Networks for Object Detection*, CVPR 2017
+- Wang et al., *CSPNet: A New Backbone that Can Enhance Learning Capability of CNN*, CVPR 2020